-Page(s)

-TAB LE OF AUTH(ORITIES ii

-I. INTI RODUC CTION 1

-II.
-BAC KGRO UND 3

-A. Direct Purchasers' Claims

-B. Proce edural Background 3

-III.
-ARGUMENT

-A. Class Counsel Have Created a Common Fund and the Percentage-Of- Recovery Approach Should Be Used to Compensate Class Counsel

-B. The l Fee Requested by Class Counsel is Fair and Reasonable 8

-1. Application of the Gunter factors 9

-(a) The complexity and duration of the litigation 9

-(b) The skill and efficiency of counsel 11

-(c) The risk of non-payment 12

-(d) The amount of time devoted to the litigation 13

-(e) The size of the fund and the number of people that bene efit 14

-(f) Consistency with fee awards in comparable cases 14

-(g) Presence or absence of objections 15

-2. Application of the Prudential factors 16

-(a) The value of benefits accruing to class members attribute efforts of Class Counsel, as opposed to the efforts of other countries.

-(b) The percentage fee that would have been privately nego otiated 16

-(c) Innovative terms 16

-3. A lodestar cross-check confirms the reasonableness of the fe

-4. Court intervention into distributing the attorneys' fees among Counsel is unnecessary.

-C. The Court Should Approve the Request for Reimbursement of Expenses

-D. The Requested Incentive Award to Each Class Representative is Reasonable

-IV.
-CON CLUSI ION 20
+Page(s) TAB LE OF AUTH ORITI ES ii I. INTE RODUC CTION 1 II.
+BAC KGRO UND.
+3 A. Direc ct Purc hasers' Claims 3 B. Proc edural Background 3 III.
+ARG GUMEN T 7 A. Class Counsel Have Created a Common Fund and the Percentage-Of- Recovery Approach Should Be Used to Compensate Class Counsel B. The Fee Re quested by Class Counsel is Fair and Reasonable 9 1.
+App olication of the Gunter factors 9 a.
+The complexity and duration of the litigation 9 b.
+The skill and efficiency of counsel 12 c.
+The risk of non-payment 12 d.
+The amount of time devoted to the litigation 14 e.
+The size of the fund and the number of people that benefit 14 f.
+Consistency with fee awards in comparable cases 15 g.
+Presence or absence of objections 16 2.
+Application of the Prudential factors olication of the Prudential factors 16 a.
+The value of benefits accruing to class members attributable to the efforts of Class Counsel, as opposed to the efforts of others b.
+The percentage fee that would have been privately negotiated. c.
+Innovative terms odestar cross-check confirms the reasonableness of the fee 17 4. art intervention into distributing the attorneys' fees amongst Cla C. The Court Should Approve the Request for Reimbursement of Expenses 18 D. The Requested Incentive Award to Each Class Representative is Reasonable.
+IV CON ICLUSI ON 20